 Newchurch Parish Sports and Community Association was founded for the benefit of the inhabitants of the Parish of Newchurch.
 It was formed out of the need for proper recreational facilities in the Parish.

-The Association became a registered charity in 1985 and has involved itself in a number of very successful projects.
-The Association has a Council, and a Management Committee.
+The NPS&CA became a registered charity in 1985 and has involved itself in a number of very successful projects.
+The Association has both a Trustee and a Management Committee.

 In 1983 we organised and held the first Garlic Festival, a very small one day event.
 The Garlic Festival grew to be a two day event attracting 25,000 visitors and raising money not just for the NPS&CA but for many local and national charities.